Local Linear Convergence of the Alternating Direction Method of Multipliers for Semidefinite Programming under Strict Complementarity: Local Linearization of ADMM

 We make the following assumption on the pair of primal--dual SDPs \eqref{eq:intro-sdp}. \begin{assumption} \begin{enumerate}[label=(\alph*)] \item The linear operator $\Asdp : \Sn \to \Real{m}$ is surjective.

 \item The pair of primal--dual SDPs \eqref{eq:intro-sdp} has a nonempty set of KKT points. \end{enumerate} \end{assumption}

-From convex duality theory, any pair of primal--dual solutions $(\Xs, \ys, \Ss)$ of \eqref{eq:intro-sdp} satisfies complementary slackness; \ie, $\Xs$ and $\Ss$ admit the decompositions in \eqref{eq:intro:Xs-sigSs}.
-Moreover, $\inprod{\Xs}{\Ss} = 0$ and $\rank{\Xs} + \rank{\Ss} \leq n$.
+From convex duality theory, any pair of primal--dual solutions $(\Xs, \ys, \Ss)$ of \eqref{eq:intro-sdp} satisfies complementary slackness; \rebuttal{\ie $\Xs$ and $\Ss$ admit the decompositions in \eqref{eq:intro:Xs-sigSs}.} Moreover, $\inprod{\Xs}{\Ss} = 0$ and $\rank{\Xs} + \rank{\Ss} \leq n$.
 When the above inequality holds with equality, the solution pair $(\Xs,\ys,\Ss)$ is called strictly complementary.

 It is known that under \cref{ass:lin-sol}, three-step ADMM \eqref{eq:intro:admm-three-step} converges to a KKT point $(\Xs, \ys, \Ss)$, or equivalently, one-step ADMM \eqref{eq:intro:admm-one-step} converges to the point $\Zs := \Xs - \sigma \Zs$.
-Our analysis assumes additionally that the convergent point of ADMM is strictly complementary. \begin{assumption} Three-step ADMM \eqref{eq:intro:admm-three-step} converges to a KKT point $(\Xs, \ys, \Ss)$ satisfying strict complementarity; \ie, $\rank{\Xs} + \rank{\Ss} = n$. \end{assumption} \Cref{ass:lin-sc} is equivalent to the condition that the convergent point $\Zs$ of one-step ADMM \eqref{eq:intro:admm-one-step} is nonsingular. \Cref{ass:lin-sc} is a mild assumption in the sense that it holds for generic SDPs \cite{alizadeh1997mp-complementarity-nondegeneracy-sdp}.
+Our analysis assumes additionally that the convergent point of ADMM is strictly complementary. \begin{assumption} Three-step ADMM \eqref{eq:intro:admm-three-step} converges to a KKT point $(\Xs, \ys, \Ss)$ satisfying strict complementarity; \ie, $\rank{\Xs} + \rank{\Ss} = n$. \end{assumption} \Cref{ass:lin-sc} is equivalent to the condition that the convergent point $\Zs$ of one-step ADMM \eqref{eq:intro:admm-one-step} is nonsingular. \Cref{ass:lin-sc} is a mild assumption in the sense that it holds for generic SDPs \cite{alizadeh1997mp-complementarity-nondegeneracy-sdp} \rebuttal{(\ie the set of SDP data $(\Asdp, b, C)$ that fails strict complementarity is of Lebesque measure zero)}.
 Numerical experiments in \cref{sec:exp} further demonstrate that even for degenerate SDPs with multiple solutions, one-step ADMM often converges to a nonsingular $\Zs$ (if one exists) when initialized with a random (standard Gaussian) guess $\Z^{(0)}$.

 For ease of presentation, we assume without loss of generality that the convergent points $\Xs$ and $\Ss$ are diagonal, \ie $\Qs = \I[n]$ in~\eqref{eq:intro:Xs-sigSs}.
 This assumption does not limit the scope of our conclusions because we can readily construct a pair of SDPs equivalent to \eqref{eq:intro-sdp} and generate ADMM iterates $(\widetilde X^{(k)},\widetilde y^{(k)}, \widetilde S^{(k)})$ orthogonally similar to the iterates $(X^{(k)},y^{(k)}, S^{(k)})$ generated by \eqref{eq:intro:admm-three-step}.
 To see this, suppose $(X^{(k)},y^{(k)}, S^{(k)})$ converges to $(\Xs,\ys,\Ss)$ with $\Qs \neq \I[n]$.
 We construct another pair of SDPs